-Holding the wedding in the late afternoon also got rid of that weird gap between the ceremony and reception.
-Since we did a lot of our photos before the ceremony, we were able to start the party as soon as we walked back down the aisle.
+When you have a wedding at home, you don’t forget that you’re actually hosting guests rather than just smiling for the camera all day.
+Having a backyard wedding ceremony in the late afternoon also got rid of that weird gap between the ceremony and the reception.
+Since we did a lot of our photos before the ceremony, we were able to start the party as soon as we walked back down the aisle!
+Yay :)

-One of the benefits of getting married outdoors is that many of the photos have a nice dark green backdrop.
-We chose dark green as our wedding colour because I love dark green, but also because it would be easy to coordinate.
+One of the benefits of getting married outdoors is that many of the photos have a nice blurry dark green backdrop.
+We chose dark green as the color for our wedding ceremony decorations because I love dark green, but also because it would be easy to coordinate.
 The foliage is dark green, the photo backdrops were lush greenery, and the herbs and other decor were various shades of forest green.
 Easy peasy!

 Here’s the whole wedding party on the front steps of our house.
 Most of the wedding activity happened in the backyard, but we did use the front of the house for photos and as a welcome reception area when guests first arrived.
 In the photo above you can see the foliage swag that my aunts made!
 I love it still…so much.

-My aunt and my mom made a garden-themed cake for us.
-It was perfectly simple, with just a bit of foliage around the base and some tiny white roses on top.
+My aunt and my mom made a garden party cake for us.
+It was perfectly simple, with just a bit of foliage around the base and some tiny white roses from the local flower shop on top.
 I completely left them up to their own devices on the cake, and am so glad I did!
-It was perfect.
+It matched the wedding ceremony decorations perfectly.

-My brother was in charge of drinks, and he did a great job.
-Guests had prosecco or sparkling water before the ceremony as a welcome drink, then local sparkling wine after the ceremony, followed by a selection of mostly local beers and wines for the rest of the evening.
+My brother was in charge of drinks and he did a great job.
+Guests had a choice of prosecco or sparkling water before the ceremony as a welcome drink, then local sparkling wine after the ceremony, followed by a selection of mainly local beers and wines for the rest of the evening.
 We did have a scotch bar later on in the evening, but for the most part, kept the drinks simple.

-Another fun thing was the photo backdrop.
-One of my lovely bridesmaids it for us out of green astroturf with white tissue paper flowers.
+Another fun thing about getting married in the backyard was that we could make a giant photo backdrop and put it up well before the wedding day.
+One of my lovely bridesmaids created it for us out of green astroturf with white tissue paper flowers.
 It was off to the side, so people could take a few minutes and snap some photos.
-It was hilarious to see the photos on Instagram afterwards!
+It was hilarious to see the photos on Instagram afterward!

 After dinner, we partied on the dance floor that my husband built with my dad and brother.
+I am so glad we had a backyard wedding reception because it was just what we needed.
 It was nice to be outside where the air was cool and with the twinkling lights.
 It definitely wasn’t a fancy party, but it was the perfect backyard wedding reception for us :)

 So there is just a little hint of what our wedding was like.
 Thank you to everyone who made our backyard wedding possible!